Churn Calculator

 1. Offer a valuable service or high-quality user experience

-Providing a valuable service and high-quality user experience is the most important strategy to reduce churn.
+Providing a is the most important strategy to reduce churn.
 Before getting lost in the metrics, remember that a real person is using your product or service—keeping them happy, engaged, and interested is a priority.
 Providing a quality product or service, ensuring a user-friendly experience, and adapting to customer feedback are all great ways of improving customer retention—and in turn, reducing your churn rate.

 2. Understand customer engagement and audience targeting

 Analyzing the source of churn is a great way to reduce it.
-Through customer engagement and audience targeting, you can better understand who most commonly unsubscribes to your product or service.
-Use customer feedback, NPS surveys, and customer behavioral analytics to find solutions to the problems expressed by users and reduce churn.
+Through and audience targeting, you can better understand who most commonly unsubscribes to your product or service.
+Use customer feedback, NPS surveys, and to find solutions to the problems expressed by users and reduce churn.

 3. Create negative churn